koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_29_img_1.md

+# The image 1 in slide 29 of lecture 13 contains:
 The image is a comparison table divided into two main columns labeled "Physically Efficient Process" and "Market-Response Process."
 There are five rows, each describing different aspects of these processes.

 1. **Primary purpose:**